Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 Cloud-based IDEs

-Integrating AI into FDI
+Integrating AI into IDEs

 As mentioned earlier, the integration of AI into IDEs is another key trend.
 These tools use machine learning and other forms of AI to offer more advanced and proactive programming assistance.